What's the first thing you should do when you sit down to place an ad?

 You have the opportunity to detect aspects of your market which your competitors are missing and “attack” them accordingly.

-Most marketers completely miss this piece of the puzzle.
+Most marketers completely miss this piece of the puzzle when marketing on the internet.

 Thank goodness you’re not like most marketers, right?